freechipsproject/chisel-bootcamp/README.md

 Generators are very different than high-level-synthesis (HLS).

 The benefits of Chisel are in how you use it, not in the language itself.
-If you decide to write instances instead of generators, you will not see any advantages of Chisel over Verilog.
+If you decide to write instances instead of generators, you will see fewer advantages of Chisel over Verilog.
-But, if you take the time to learn how to write generators, then the power of Chisel will become apparent and you will realize you can never go back to writing Verilog.
+But if you take the time to learn how to write generators, then the power of Chisel will become apparent and you will realize you can never go back to writing Verilog.
 Learning to write generators is difficult, but we hope this tutorial will pave the way for you to become a better hardware designer, programmer, and thinker!

 ## Setup Instructions